StackVista/stackstate-docs/configure/telemetry/data-sources/elasticsearch.md

 #### Find the Elasticsearch time field format

 The **Time field format** specified in the StackState Elasticsearch data source settings should fit the date format used in the Elasticsearch index that will be retrieved.
-Follow the instructions below to find the date format used in the Elasticsearch index and then use this to identify the correct time field format.
+Follow the instructions below to find the Elasticsearch index date format and then use this to identify the correct time field format.

 **Find the date format used in the Elasticsearch index**